raspibolt/raspibolt/guide/lightning/cln.md

 ln -s /data/bitcoin /home/cln/.bitcoin
 ```

-* Display the links and check that they're not shown in red (indicating errors)
+* Display the links and check that they're not shown in red (indicating errors).

 ```sh
 ls -la